kunhwiko/concepts/cloud/kubernetes/J-storage.md

 ##### Persistent Volume Configurations
 ```
 Capacity
-  a) Storage claims are satisfied by persistent volumes that have at least that amount of storage.
+  * Storage claims are satisfied by persistent volumes that have at least that amount of storage.
+Even if 10 pvs with
-  b) Even if 10 pvs with 50G capacity are provisioned, a container claiming 100G will not be satisfied.
+    50G capacity are provisioned, a container claiming 100G will not be satisfied.
+In the same example, a PVC claiming
+    10G will be bound to a volume with 50G capacity.

 Volume Mode
-  a) Specifies whether the volume should use a file system or be raw block storage for efficient data transport.
+  * Specifies whether the volume should use a file system or be raw block storage for efficient data transport.

 Access Mode
-  a) ReadOnlyMany (ROX)  : Can be mounted as read only by many nodes.
+  * ReadOnlyMany  (ROX) : Can be mounted as read only by many nodes.
-  b) ReadWriteOnce (RWO) : Can be mounted as read write by a single node.
+  * ReadWriteOnce (RWO) : Can be mounted as read/write by a single node.
-  c) ReadWriteMany(RWX)  : Can be mounted as read write by mane nodes.
+  * ReadWriteMany (RWX) : Can be mounted as read/write by several nodes.
-  d) Storages are mounted to nodes, so multiple pods on the same node can still read write to RWO volumes.
+  * Storages are mounted to nodes, so multiple pods on the same node can still read/write to RWO volumes.
+If this causes
-     If this causes an issue, it can be solved with a mode called ReadWriteOncePod.
+    an issue, it can be solved with a mode called ReadWriteOncePod.

 Reclaim Policy
-  a) Reclaim policies determine what happens when a volume claim is deleted.
+  * Reclaim policies determine what happens when a claim to the volume is deleted.
-  b) Retain : Volume must be reclaimed manually.
+  * Retain : Volume is not deleted, it is not available for reuse by other claims, and must be reclaimed manually.
-  c) Delete : Volume is deleted.
+  * Delete : Volume is deleted.
+  * Recycle: Data in the volume is deleted before making reuse.

 Storage Class
-  a) Only volume claims that specify the same storage class name can claim the volume.
+  * Only volume claims that specify the same storage class name can claim the volume.
-  c) Not specifying a storage class means claims that do not specify a storage class can bind to the volume.

 Volume Types
-  a) e.g. NFS
+  * e.g. NFS, AWS EBS
 ```

 ##### Persistent Volume Examples